Which came first, the chicken or the egg? Let’s take a simplified view:

 - Collect eggs thrice daily.
-If the temperature exceeds 85° Fahrenheit, increase collection to five times.
-You can break down by collecting eggs two to three times in the morning and collecting once or twice in the afternoon.
+If the temperature exceeds 85°F, increase collection to 5 times.
+You can break down by collecting eggs 2-3 times in the morning and collecting once or twice in the afternoon

 - Create a storage area which is cool-humid.
-Ideal conditions would require it to have a temperature of 55 degrees F. temperature with a 75% relative humidity.
+Ideal conditions would require it to have a temperature of 55°F with a 75% relative humidity

-- If you aren’t incubating the eggs within 4 to 6 days, do not forget to alter their position.
-Turn them to a new position once a day until the time you place them in an incubator.
+- If you aren’t incubating the eggs within 4-6 days, do not forget to alter their position.
+Turn them to a new position once a day until the time you place them in an incubator

-- Once the eggs cross the 3-week marks, their hatchability reduces to almost nil, making the eggs useless for you.
+- Once the eggs cross the 3-week mark, their hatchability reduces to almost nil, making the eggs useless for you.
 Hence, to avoid these problems, have hatching schedules ahead of time.
-This will sort out any storage problems as well as take care of reduced hatches.
+This will sort out any storage problems as well as take care of reduced hatches

 - If you have cold eggs at hand, allow some time for them to come to room temperature before you place them in the incubator.
-If you warm them up abruptly from 55° to 100°F, it will lead to moisture condensation on the egg shells which can only result in diseases and a reduced number of hatches.
+If you warm them up abruptly from 55-100°F, it will lead to moisture condensation on the eggshells which can only result in diseases and a reduced number of hatches

 Important Guidelines for Incubating the Eggs